andreaferrari95/Counter-JS/README.md

    git clone https://github.com/andreaferrari95/Counter-JS.git
    ```

-2. Open `index.html` in your preferred web browser.

-Feel free to explore, modify, and enhance the Counter Application as needed.
-If you have any suggestions or improvements, we welcome contributions and feedback.
+2. Feel free to update it and enhance **Counter JS** as you like.

+3. Push for review.

+HAVE FUN!
+PEACE!